ethstorage/es-node/ethstorage/archiver/test.md

 - An Ethereum L1 Beacon URL
 - An EthStorage node (es-node) with the archive service enabled
 - A Proxy of Ethereum Beacon RPC to mock a short blob retention period
-- An OP node that uses the EthStorage archive service
+- An OP node that uses the EthStorage archive service as the backup source of blobs

 ### Running an EthStorage Node with the Archive Service Enabled